Kit KillPreg. What exactly is it?

 After 24 to 48 hours, four tablets of Misoprostol 200 mcg should be delivered in a single dose.
 Allow 30 minutes for the Misoprostol pills to break down in the space between the cheek and the gum.
 After 30 minutes, any remaining pieces may be swallowed with water.

 It is essential to take this medication exactly as prescribed by your doctor.
 If you forget to take the Misoprostol tablets and have been more than 48 hours since you took the Mifepristone tablet, contact your doctor immediately.

-In wastewater, drugs should be appropriately disposed of (e.g., down the sink or toilet) or household garbage.
-Inquire with your pharmacist about the correct disposal of expired or no longer needed medications.
+Drugs or household garbage should be appropriately disposed of (e.g., down the sink or toilet).
+Inquire your pharmacist about the correct disposal of expired or no longer needed medications.

 Who should stop using the KillPreg Kit?

 Take this medication cautiously if you are:

 - Allergic to Mifepristone, Misoprostol, or any component of the medicine;

 - Ectopic pregnancy (a pregnancy developing outside of the uterus);

 - Do not know how far along in your pregnancy you are;